blackTieV2/ZEIT8028/Assignments/Assignment2/Notes/Findings.md

    - **Check for Persistence**: Investigate whether the malware installed any persistence mechanisms, such as registry keys or scheduled tasks, to survive reboots.
    - **Review Network Traffic**: Examine network logs to see if the malware attempted to communicate with external IPs, potentially exfiltrating data or downloading additional payloads.
    - **Correlate with Other Artifacts**: Cross-reference the execution of `RESUME.DOC.EXE` with other suspicious activities in system logs, memory dumps, and user behavior to build a comprehensive timeline of the attack.

 ___

-## `vagrant-shell.ps1` PowerShell script.

-### Key Event Data Points:

-1. **Event ID 4104 (PowerShell Script Block Logging)**
-   - **Content of Script Blocks**:
-     - The script references a file, `vagrant-shell.ps1`, stored in the `/tmp/` directory, and it performs operations such as creating file streams, handling file paths, and clearing PowerShell script block caches.
-     - Functions like `Cleanup`, `Check-Files`, and `Get-SHA1Sum` suggest that the script might be verifying the integrity of files by calculating their SHA1 hashes and comparing them with known values.
-     - The script contains a section to ensure a destination directory exists and, if it doesn't, it creates it (`mkdir $parent`).
-     - It also calls an internal PowerShell method `ClearScriptBlockCache`, likely intended to manage memory usage or to remove traces of previously executed script blocks, which is suspicious.

-2. **Event ID 600 (PowerShell Host Startup)**
-   - **Host Application**: The PowerShell script was executed with the command line: `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -OutputFormat Text -file c:\tmp\vagrant-shell.ps1`.
-   - **Execution Policy**: The `-ExecutionPolicy Bypass` parameter is significant because it allows the script to bypass system-wide execution policies, which is often seen in malicious scripts to avoid detection.
-   - **Providers Started**: The logs show that various providers like `Registry`, `Alias`, `FileSystem`, and `Function` were started, indicating that the script was interacting with these components.

-3. **Event ID 400 and 403 (PowerShell Engine State Changes)**
-   - These events log changes in the state of the PowerShell engine, such as starting and stopping, associated with the execution of the `vagrant-shell.ps1` script.

-### Analysis:

-- **Malicious Indicators**:
-  - **Bypass Execution Policy**: The use of `-ExecutionPolicy Bypass` is a red flag.
-It suggests that the script is trying to avoid any restrictions that might prevent it from running, which is typical behavior for malicious or unauthorized scripts.
-  - **Clearing Script Block Cache**: The script includes code to clear the PowerShell script block cache.
-This could be an attempt to remove traces of previously executed code, which is suspicious and could indicate an effort to hide malicious activity.
-  - **File Integrity Checks**: The script performs SHA1 hash checks on files, which could either be a legitimate operation (e.g., ensuring the integrity of configuration files) or could be part of a malware's internal checks to ensure its payloads haven't been tampered with.

-### Script Overview:

-The `vagrant-shell.ps1` script is highly suspicious and likely malicious based on the following key actions it performs:

-1. **Disabling Windows Defender Features**:
-   - The script uses **Set-MpPreference** commands to disable critical Windows Defender features, including:
-     - **Real-Time Monitoring**: Stops real-time protection that scans files as they are accessed or downloaded.
-     - **Behavior Monitoring**: Disables monitoring for suspicious application behavior.
-     - **Script and Archive Scanning**: Prevents scanning of scripts and archives, which could allow the execution of other malicious files undetected.
-     - **Network and Removable Drive Scanning**: Disables scanning of files on USB drives, network drives, and mapped drives.
-   - **Summary**: These actions significantly reduce the system’s security, making it vulnerable to malware and other attacks.

-2. **Persisting Changes in the Registry**:
-   - The script modifies registry keys under `HKLM:\SOFTWARE\Policies\Microsoft\Windows Defender` to ensure that Windows Defender remains disabled even after a system reboot.
-   - **Registry Keys Affected**:
-     - **DisableAntiSpyware**: Completely disables Windows Defender AntiSpyware.
-     - **DisableRealtimeMonitoring**: Ensures real-time monitoring stays off.
-     - **DisableBehaviorMonitoring**: Keeps behavior monitoring off.
-     - **DisableOnAccessProtection** and **DisableScanOnRealtimeEnable**: These further reduce the system's ability to protect against and detect malware in real-time.

-### Indicators of Malicious Intent:

-- **Complete Disabling of Security Features**: The script systematically disables almost all protective features of Windows Defender, which is a strong indicator of malicious intent.
-This behavior is typical of malware that aims to avoid detection and facilitate further malicious activity, such as downloading additional payloads, stealing data, or providing remote access to attackers.
-- **Persistence Through Registry Changes**: By modifying the registry, the script ensures that these settings are preserved across reboots, making the system persistently vulnerable.
-This is a common tactic used by malware to maintain a foothold on the system.
-___

 ## `WinRM_Elevated_Shell`